Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-The stomach ulcer test kit is an easy to use immunological test.
-It looks for antibodies triggered by an immune response to a bacterial infection of helicobacter pylori (H. pylori) - a bacterium which commonly causes ulcers in the stomach.
+The stomach ulcer test kit is an easy-to-use immunological test.
+It looks for antibodies triggered by an immune response to a bacterial infection caused by Helicobacter pylori (H. pylori) - a bacterium that commonly causes ulcers in the stomach.

 The test can be performed from the comfort of your own home and provides results in mere minutes.
 The result is presented as coloured bars, similar to a pregnancy test, which are easy to interpret using the enclosed leaflet.

-When you buy a SELFCheck Stomach Ulcer Test online from Prescription Doctor, our UK pharmacy will dispatch straight to your door via a confidential 24hr delivery service.
+When you buy a SELFCheck Stomach Ulcer Test online from Prescription Doctor, our UK pharmacy will dispatch it to your door via a confidential delivery service.

 Symptoms of a stomach ulcer include: